bakustarver/rpgmakermlinux-cicpoffs/README.md

 ```
 rpgmaker-linux --nwjsversion 0.40.0 --gamepath /path/rpg-maker-game/
 ```
-####  Sends an anonymous report to developer about game data, system information, engine for fixing bugs and errors :
+####  Send an anonymous report to developer about game data, system information, engine for fixing bugs and errors :
 ```
 rpgmaker-linux --bugreport
 ```